-On my first full day, I took a long walk around the city and my first impression was that it looked like how Bangkok may have looked perhaps 20-30 years ago.
+On my first full day, I took a long walk around the city and my first impression was that it reminded me of Bangkok, but perhaps how it may have looked 20-30 years ago.
 The vibe was similar, pretty fast-paced, everybody with somewhere to go and something to do, a lot of noisy traffic, but no high-rise buildings.
 There were a lot of older colonial style buildings dotted here and there, most in pretty poor condition.
 However, it was when I hit upon the Strand that I suddenly saw a glimpse of old Empire.
 Building after building of impressive architecture that was clearly part of a major cog in the British Empire.
 In the early 20th Century, 'the garden city of the East' as it was known, was said to have an infrastructure on par with London.
 The photos below don't do the Strand justice, but most of these buildings have survived for over one hundred years and should last another hundred and more.

 In the evening, I walked through the many street vendors and was fascinated by the old trinkets for sale.
 I don't know if they were genuine, but I bought a lovely set of opium weights - eight or so duck shaped figurines, each progressively heavier and well worn with age.
 I also picked up a second hand copy of George Orwell's 'Burmese Days' which I read throughout my trip and gained a fascinating and almost shameful insight into life during colonial times in Burma.